Arawn

-The name Arawn is derived from that of the biblical prophet Aaron.

-Arawn's association with the hunt, hornes and the Otherworld has prompted some scholars to associate Arawn with the continental Gaulish god Cernunnos.
+Arawn's association with the hunt, horns, and the Otherworld has prompted some scholars to associate Arawn with the continental Gaulish god Cernunnos.

 Role in Welsh tradition

 The Four Branches

 In the First Branch of the Mabinogi, Pwyll mistakenly stumbles into the realm of Annwn and finds white hounds with red ears feeding on a stag.
 Pwyll chases the hounds off, only to learn that the hounds belonged to Arawn, ruler of Annwn.
 To pay for the misdeed, Arawn asks Pwyll to trade places with him for a year and a day and defeat Hafgan, Arawn's rival, at the end of this time, something Arawn has attempted but has been unable to do.
 Arawn, meanwhile, takes Pwyll's place as lord of Dyfed.
 Arawn and Pwyll become good friends because when Pwyll wore Arawn's shape, he did not sleep with Arawn's wife.

 A friendship between the two realms is retained long after Pwyll's death; in the fourth branch, Pryderi, Pwyll's son and lord of Dyfed has received a gift of otherworldly pigs from Arawn.
 These pigs are eventually stolen by a Venedotian magician and trickster, Gwydion fab Don.
 Gwydion poses as a bard, and asks to be rewarded for his poems and music with the pigs Pryderi owned.
 According to Pryderi, he is still in a pact with Arawn and cannot give the pigs to anyone.
 Gwydion then tricks Pryderi into trading him the pigs (as that is allowed in the deal with Arawn), which eventually leads to Pryderi's invasion of Gwynedd.
 In the ensuing war, Gwydion kills Pryderi in single combat.

 While Arawn is noticeably missing from the Second through Fourth branches of the Mabinogi, some scholars claim this is due to the missing portions of the original text and that Arawn and the events of the First Branch of the Mabinogi directly lead to the birth of Pwyll's son Pryderi.
 The reasoning behind the birth of Pryderi having been a result of Pwyll and Arawn's meeting being missing from the original text is because while a quarter of the Mabinogi is spent talking about the mystical Otherworld of Annwn, but it is not mentioned in the other branches of the Mabinogi.
 Other scholars disagree with this idea, as many of these newer translations create more problems within the story and do not ground themselves in the Llyfr Gwyn, from which the Mabinogi was translated.